prabhu-14/CodeAlpha_ChatbotforFAQs/README.md

 ## 🎯 Project Objective

-The goal of this project is to develop a simple FAQ chatbot capable of understanding user questions and retrieving the most relevant answer using Natural Language Processing techniques.
+The goal of this project is to develop a simple FAQ chatbot capable of understanding user questions and retrieving the most relevant answer using Natural Language Processing techniques

----

-## ⭐ If you found this project helpful, consider giving it a star on GitHub!